dazdaz/gcp-serverless/cloudrun-wasm/02-smart-router/README.md

 - **Organization Policy**: If your GCP org blocks `allUsers` access, use authenticated requests via `make test-live`
 - **Wasm at Edge**: The Wasm filter runs in the Load Balancer, not Cloud Run directly.
 See `infrastructure/gcp/` for Load Balancer configuration.
-- **TinyGo Required**: Standard Go cannot compile proxy-wasm plugins - TinyGo is required for the WASM ABI compatibility
+- **Rust Recommended**: Rust provides better performance for Wasm at the edge compared to Go/TinyGo

 ## Related Documentation